shaoxc/dftpy/doc/source/tutorials/config.rst

 PATH
 ----------

-    Control the path of input files.
+    Specify the path of needed files.

 .. option:: pppath